We’ve been working on something we think is really exciting…

 The most exciting technology in the EFR package is the low inertia Gamma-Ti Turbine Wheel.
 All EFR turbine wheels are made from a high performance lightweight material known as “Gamma-Ti”.
 This material innovation is not quite metal and not quite ceramic, it is considered an “inter-metallic compound”.
 Comprised primarily of titanium and aluminum (titanium-aluminide) with other trace elements, the Gamma-Ti turbine wheel is so light it’s nearly the same weight as the forged-machined aluminum compressor wheel.
 This approximate 1:1 turbine:compressor weight ratio dramatically improves turbo response.
 Further strength benefits are realized at high temperatures as Gamma-Ti gains ductility and exhibits very high stiffness-to-weight ratios with good vibration damping characteristics.
 The EFR debut marks the first time Gamma-Ti has been offered to the public across a range of turbine wheel sizes and at an enthusiast’s price point.

-There are (4) investment cast stainless steel turbine housings that make up the initial release of the EFR series (with more to come).
-Sizes are available in .64 A/R T25, 0.83 A/R T3 and 0.92 A/R internal WG or 1.05 A/R external WG T4 twinscroll footprints, all use a 3″ Vband outlet.
+There are nine (9) investment cast stainless steel turbine housings that make up the initial release of the EFR series (with more to come).
+Sizes are available in 0.64 and 0.85 A/R T25, 0.85 A/R V-Band in either internal or external wastegate configuration, 0.83 A/R T3, 0.80 and 0.92 A/R T4 internal WG, and 1.05 and 1.45 A/R T4 external WG.
+T4 twinscroll footprints, all use a 3″ Vband outlet.
 Stainless steel is a superior material choice for manifolds and turbine housings in turbocharged engines which operate at extreme EGTs.
 From a performance standpoint, the combination of material properties and thinly cast wall thickness allow less heat energy to escape AND are lighter weight while also being more crack resistant.
-The investment casting process results in a perfectly smooth surface finish that resembles a ported/polished cyl head and serves to lower gas friction losses – all while looking beautiful in the engine bay (a perfect compliment to the Full-Race header it’s attached to).
+The investment casting process results in a perfectly smooth surface finish that resembles a ported/polished cylinder head and serves to lower gas friction losses – all while looking beautiful in the engine bay (a perfect compliment to the Full-Race header it’s attached to).
 Stainless Turbine housings offer exceptional corrosion resistance at elevated temperatures – far superior to rusty/corroded cast iron housings we are used to seeing in the past.
 These turbine housings are truly fit for street use, road racing, or even endurance racing and when polished they look like modern-artwork.

 NOTE: These are NOT designed to be direct bolt-in replacement turbine housings for other mfg turbos so do NOT expect them to bolt up to your car/manifold without changes unless stated.